-- Implement BMPs, especially those that serve to minimize the spread of invasive species and to avoid or minimize soil compaction. - Avoid or minimize soil disturbance and heavy equipment operation during overwintering (mid-October to mid-March). - Avoid or minimize forest management that may destroy spring blooming flowers during their bloom periods. - Consider thinning or single tree selection and dense invasive shrub removal that may improve overwintering and spring foraging habitat. - Use native trees, shrubs and flowering plants in landscaping.
+- Implement BMPs, especially those that serve to minimize the spread of invasive species and to avoid or minimize soil compaction. - Avoid or minimize soil disturbance and heavy equipment operation during overwintering (mid-October to mid-March). - Avoid or minimize forest management that may destroy spring blooming flowers during their bloom periods.

-- Provide plants that bloom from spring through fall (refer to the USFWS RPBB Midwest Plant Guide). - Remove and control invasive plants in any habitat used for foraging, nesting, or overwintering.
+- Consider thinning or single tree selection and dense invasive shrub removal that may improve overwintering and spring foraging habitat. - Use native trees, shrubs and flowering plants in landscaping. - Provide plants that bloom from spring through fall (refer to the USFWS RPBB Midwest Plant Guide). - Remove and control invasive plants in any habitat used for foraging, nesting, or overwintering.

 The conservation measures listed above for rusty patched bumble bee would also minimize potential impacts to monarch butterfly.
+In addition, the USGS would include milkweed species native to Wisconsin in the seed mix for the prairie habitat to be restored through invasive plant removal and revegetation with native prairie species, as well as install live milkweed plants/roots to provide habitat for monarch butterflies.
 As noted above, the USGS consulted with the USFWS on potential effects to threatened and endangered species.
 The USFWS concurred with the USGS's effects determinations and proposed mitigation measures in correspondence dated April 10 and May 10, 2024.